MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls.md

 </tr>
 </table>

-## multiselectoptionset and optionset control types
+## multiselectoptionset and choice control types

-Both multi-select option set and option set controls have the same set of methods available.
+Both multi-select option set and choice controls have the same set of methods available.

 <table>
 <tr>